TEJASWI-RAJ0210/Trust/Readme.md

-# TrustLayer
+# TrustLayer 🔐

 > **Proof-as-a-Service** — Tamper-evident, time-stamped records for every stage of a digital transaction.

 TrustLayer is a web-based platform that automatically generates verifiable proof records during key stages of transactions — freelancing projects, rental agreements, peer-to-peer sales, and more.
 It bridges the gap between *having an agreement* and *having proof of what actually happened*.

-**Status:** 🚧 Partially Functional — Frontend complete, backend integration in progress.
+**Status:** ✅ MVP Backend Complete — Auth, proofs, disputes, and parties fully wired.
+Frontend integrated with real data.

 ---